What is Mandatory Debt Amortization?

 For the borrower, the amortization of debt represents a required legal obligation to pay down debt, as opposed to a discretionary decision.

-If the debt principal is paid down, the interest expense – the fees associated with debt financing and a source of returns for lenders – also becomes lower.
+- High-Yield Debt Investors: If the debt principal is paid down, the interest expense – the fees associated with debt financing and a source of returns for lenders – also becomes lower.
+Therefore, high-yield debt investors, which are returns-oriented, are unlikely to require mandatory debt amortization.

 Modeling Debt Amortization in Financial Models